grant/battleship/README.md

 An API for playing the game [**Battleship**](https://en.wikipedia.org/wiki/Battleship_(game)).

 Battleship is a guessing game played by two players.
 When a ship is sunk, you announce "You sank my battleship" (or 3-size, etc.)

+See the test.js for usage.

 ## Game
 Create game.